MyBord/mybord-client/docs/projectManagement.md

 ### C. Medium

+  * deleting text in a text input that is part of a form, where that text input is required, does not invoke a required message
   * add roadmap section to about dev page.
 Add to about mybord page as well?
   * replace clickable typography components with button components of type tertiary
   * dropdown options for category add card modal should be received from the backend